Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Introduction

 \section{Introduction}

-Software vulnerabilities are a major concern in our ultra-connected world.
-A single occurrence has the power to harm millions of lives, e.g., through data leakage or via interruption of critical services.
-In 2017, the overall cost of cybercrime on the global economy was estimated to \$600 billion \cite{cybercrimeimpact}.

-A software vulnerability is usually defined as a flaw, a bug, or a weakness in a software system that can be leveraged by an attacker to steal information, gain access to a system or render it unavailable.
-While vulnerabilities can be thought of as specific types of software defects (or bugs), there are subtle and significant differences that make their identification considerably more complex and challenging than the problem of finding bugs \cite{TangZYLZX15, PotterMcGraw2004}.
+A vulnerability is a hole or a weakness in the application, which can be a design flaw or an implementation bug, that allows an attacker to cause harm to the stakeholders, \ie the application owner, application users, and other entities that rely on the application~\cite{Vulnerabilities}.
+While vulnerabilities can be thought of as specific types of software defects (or bugs), there are subtle and significant differences that make their identification considerably more complex and challenging than the problem of finding bugs \cite{TangZYLZX15,PotterMcGraw2004}.

-Firstly, their relatively small number in comparison to defects, reduces a lot of knowledge that one can build from the analysis of historical data.
-Secondly, their identification requires an attacker's mindset \cite{Morrison+2015}, which developers or code reviewers may not possess.
+Vulnerabilities are fewer in comparison to defects, limiting the information one can learn from.
+Also, their identification requires an attacker's mindset \cite{Morrison+2015}, which developers or code reviewers may not possess.
 Lastly, the continuous growth of codebases makes it difficult to investigate them entirely and track all code changes.
-For example, the Linux kernel, one of the projects with the highest number of publicly reported vulnerabilities, reached 27.8 million LoC (Lines of Codes) in the beginning of 2020.
+For example, the Linux kernel, one of the projects with the highest number of publicly reported vulnerabilities, reached 27.80 million LoC (Lines of Codes) at the beginning of 2020~\cite{linux-news}.

-Vulnerability prediction approaches were proposed to tackle these challenges and reduce the amount of effort that developers and code reviewers have to put on when testing or reviewing code to find vulnerabilities.
-These methods traditionally rely on a set of features and/or code properties that associate with vulnerabilities.
+Vulnerability prediction approaches were proposed to tackle these challenges by prioritizing the efforts that developers and code reviewers have to put on when testing or reviewing code to find vulnerabilities.
+These methods take advantage of the large amounts of historical data available based on which they learn a set of features and/or code properties that associate with vulnerabilities.
 For instance, the presence of vulnerabilities has been linked to high code churn~\cite{ShinMWO2011}, to the use of specific library imports and function calls~\cite{Neuhaus+2007}, and the frequency of suspicious code tokens ~\cite{TangZYLZX15}.
-Unfortunately, building models around such features is challenging due to the small number of available vulnerability code instances, which limit the learning ability of the predictors ~\cite{Zimmermann+2009}.
+Unfortunately, building models around such features is challenging due to the small number of available vulnerable code instances, which limit the learning ability of the predictors~\cite{Zimmermann+2009}.